Professor, Jackson School of International Studies

 Office Hours: By appointment

 Noam Pianko is the Samuel N. Stroum Chair of Jewish Studies and Professor in the Jackson School of International Studies.
-Pianko also directs the Samuel and Althea Stroum Center for Jewish Studies and serves as the Herbert and Lucy Pruzan Professor of Jewish Studies.
+Pianko also associate directs the Jackson School of International Studies and its Graduate Studies unit, and previously served as the Herbert and Lucy Pruzan Professor of Jewish Studies.
 He received his Ph.D. in Religious Studies/Judaic Studies from Yale University in 2004 and joined the Jackson School faculty in the fall of that year.

 In addition to these works, Pianko has published articles in leading journals, including the Journal of Modern Jewish Studies, Ab Imperio: Studies of New Imperial History and Nationalism in the Post-Society Space, American Jewish History, and Jewish Social studies.